DassoncityCourses/ReactCourse/README.md

 # ReactCourse

-This project follows the formation given by FlexCode on YouTube and the aim is to discover React's library.
+This project follows the course given by FlexCode on YouTube and the aim is to discover React's library.
 This code displays few timers and gives the opportunity to the user to create/modify/delete timers.

 The Architecture of the code follows the following page's skeleton :